This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Before visiting please check the tide timetable to see safe crossing times for the Holy Island causeway and the latest opening times for the Castle.

-- Call the Castle for detailed opening information
+- Call the Castle for specific opening information, and details on Winter opening

 - To get the best Island experience come over before the tide comes in, and stay until it goes out